ntack93/BBSBOT/README.md

 - Enable "Mud Mode" to prepend "gos " to messages, useful for games where chatting is referred to as "Gossip".
 - Manage favorite BBS addresses with the ability to add and remove favorites.
 - Save and load favorite addresses from local storage.
+- Use `!search` for web searches.
+- Use `!chat` for ChatGPT requests.
+- Use `!weather` to fetch weather information.
+- Use `!yt` for YouTube searches.
+- Use `!news <topic>` for news searches via newsapi.org.

 ## Requirements